top of page

 First of all, if it really bothers you, i'm sorry—i've prioritized my own mental experimentation over your comfort.
 When i learned how the author, critic, and philosopher bell hooks purposefully does not capitalize her pen name in order to emphasize the importance of her writing as opposed to who she is, i got curious.
 Eventually i reflected on capitalization rules in general—why capitalize "I," but not "you?"
 Could this actually be reflective of how self centered behavior is so easy for us humans, while caring for others often takes a bit more effort and intention?

 So i began trying it out, and found i really liked the way it felt to diminish the self by diminishing the letter i.
-Capital letters are, however, very useful for making sentences and words stick out within paragraphs, so i haven't abandoned convention altogether—i capitalized "my" above when it started a sentence, and capitalized the instruments i play because i like the way it makes them stick out.
+Capital letters are, however, very useful for making sentences and words stick out within paragraphs, so i haven't abandoned convention altogether—i will capitalize "i" when it starts a sentence, and even capitalized the instruments i play because i like the way it makes them stick out.
 If my lack of regard for the 'rules' bothers you, again, i'm sorry.

 So my decapitalizations are merely an invitation to examine why you do what you do, and perhaps explore small, subtle changes that may affect your thinking.
 Good luck, and have fun!